Allenes: Synthesis

 The chemistry of allenes has been reviewed in a number of books and journal articles.
 Some key approaches towards allenes are outlined in the following scheme:

 One of the older methods is the Skattebøl rearrangement (also called the Doering–Moore–Skattebøl or Doering–LaFlamme rearrangement), in which a gem-dihalocyclopropane 3 is treated with an organolithium compound (or dissolving metal) and the presumed intermediate rearranges into an allene either directly or via carbene-like species.
 Notably, even strained allenes can be generated by this procedure.
 Modifications involving leaving groups of different nature are also known.
 Arguably, the most convenient modern method of allene synthesis is by sigmatropic rearrangement of propargylic substrates.
 Johnson–Claisen and Ireland–Claisen rearrangements of ketene acetals 4 have been used a number of times to prepare allenic esters and acids.
 Reactions of vinyl ethers 5 (the Saucy–Marbet rearrangement) give allene aldehydes, while propargylic sulfenates 6 give allene sulfoxides.
 Allenes can also be prepared by nucleophilic substitution in 9 and 10 (nucleophile Nu− can be a hydride anion), 1,2-elimination from 8, proton transfer in 7, and other, less general, methods.

 Use and occurrence

-Use
+Allene itself is the most commonly used member of this family; it exists in equilibrium with propyne as a component of MAPP gas.

+Research

-The reactivity of allenes is rich and opens wide possibilities for discovery.
+The reactivity of substituted allenes has been well explored.

 The two π-bonds are located at the 90° angle to each other, and thus require a reagent to approach from somewhat different directions.
-With an appropriate substitution pattern, allenes exhibit axial chirality as predicted by van’t Hoff as early as 1875.
-Such compounds are now extensively investigated.
+With an appropriate substitution pattern, allenes exhibit axial chirality as predicted by Van 't Hoff as early as 1875.
 Protonation of allenes gives cations 11 that undergo further transformations.
 Reactions with soft electrophiles (e.g. Br+) deliver positively charged onium ions 13.
 Transition-metal-catalysed reactions proceed via allylic intermediates 15 and have attracted significant interest in recent years.
 Numerous cycloadditions are also known, including [4+2]-, (2+1)-, and [2+2]-variants, which deliver, e.g., 12, 14, and 16, respectively.